1. Academic Validation

 Abstract

 Targeted protein degradation via the ubiquitin-proteasome system has emerged as one of the most promising drug discovery modalities.
 Autophagy, another intracellular degradation system, can target a wide range of nonproteinous substrates as well as proteins, but its application to targeted degradation is still in its infancy.
 Our previous work revealed a relationship between guanine modification of cysteine residues on intracellular proteins and selective Autophagy, resulting in the first autophagy-based degraders, autophagy-targeted chimeras (AUTACs).
 Based on the research background, all the reported AUTACs compounds contain cysteine as a substructure.
-Here, we examine the importance of this substructure by conducting SAR studies and report significant improvements in the degrader's activity by replacing cysteine with other moieties.
+Here, we examine the importance of this substructure by conducting SAR studies and report significant improvements in the degrader's activity by replacing cysteine with Other moieties.
 Several derivatives showed sub-μM range degrading activity, demonstrating the increased practical value of AUTACs.

 Figures